nbbaier/quiver/src/content/posts/quiver/03-crud-interface.md

 ---
+title: "Part 3: Building the Core CRUD Interface"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/03-crud-interface"
-series: "Quiver"
 ---

-## Part 3: Building the Core CRUD Interface

 *This is Part 3 of a 7-part series on building Quiver, an offline-first Progressive Web App for capturing and developing ideas with AI.*